ppy/osu-wiki/wiki/Tournaments/OUKT/4/en.md

 ### Scheduling Rules/Info

 - Matches will be played on the Weekends, Monday, Tuesday or Wednesday (I work so issues could arise)
-- If you cannot play at the time posted for you, contact the organizer for a re arrangement.
+- If you cannot play at the time posted for you, contact the organizer for a rearrangement.
 - Not showing to the match is subject to the rules outlined in Tournament Rules.
 - Each round schedule shall be released a week before the actual matches take place.
 - We are looking to complete each round on the weekends.
-- In special cases, with the agreement of both players; matches can also be played before this during the week.
+- In special cases, with the agreement of both players, matches can also be played before this during the week.
 This is only if advance notice is given.

 [flag_DE]: /wiki/shared/flag/DE.gif "Germany"
 [flag_GB]: /wiki/shared/flag/GB.gif "United Kingdom"